Unifying Causal Representation Learning with the Invariance Principle: Identifiability Theory

 We remark that the ``faithfulness" assumption~\citep[Defn.~2.4.1]{pearl2009causality} is a standard assumption in the CRL literature, commonly required for graph discovery.
 We restate it as follows: \begin{assumption}[Faithfulness (or Stability)] $P_{\zb}$ is a faithful distribution induced by the latent SCM~\pcref{defn:latent_scm} in the sense that $P_{\zb}$ contains no extraneous conditional independence; in other words, the only conditional independence relations satisfied by $P_{\zb}$ are those given by $\{\zb_i \perp \nd{\zb}{i} ~|~ \pa{\zb}{i}\}$ where $\nd{\zb}{i}$ denotes the non-descends of $\zb_i$. \end{assumption}

 As indicated by~\cref{defn:graphID}, the preliminary condition of identifying the causal graph is to have an element-wise correspondence between the vertices in the ground truth graph $\Gcal$ (i.e., the ground truth latents) and the vertices of the estimated graph.
-Therefore, the following assumes that the learned encoders $G$~\pcref{defn:encoders} achieve element-identifiability~\pcref{defn:crlID}, that is, for each $\zb_i \in \zb$, we have a differmorphism $h_i: \RR \to \RR$ such that $\hat{\zb}_i = h_i(\zb_i)$.
-However, to identify the graph structure, additional assumptions are needed: either on the source of invariance or on the parametric form of the latent causal model.
+Therefore, the following assumes that the learned encoders $G$~\pcref{defn:encoders} achieve element-identifiability~\pcref{defn:crlID}, that is, for each $\zb_i \in \zb$, we have a diffeomorphism $h_i: \RR \to \RR$ such that $\hat{\zb}_i = h_i(\zb_i)$.
+However, additional assumptions are needed to identify the graph structure: either on the source of invariance or on the parametric form of the latent causal model.

-\textbf{Graph identification via interventions.} Under the element-identifiability~\pcref{defn:crlID} of the latent variables $\zb$, the causal graph structure $\Gcal$ can be identified up to its isomorphism~\pcref{defn:graphID}, given multi-domain data from \emph{paired perfect} interventions per-node ~\citep{von2024nonparametric,varici2024general}.
-Using data generated from \emph{imperfect} interventions is generally insufficient to identify the direct edges in the causal graph, it can only identify the ancestral relations, i.e., up to the transitive closure of $\Gcal$~\citep{brehmer2022weakly,zhang2024identifiability}.
+\textbf{Graph identification via interventions.} Under the element-identifiability~\pcref{defn:crlID} of the latent variables $\zb$, the causal graph structure $\Gcal$ can be identified up to its isomorphism~\pcref{defn:graphID}, given multi-environment data from \emph{paired perfect} interventions per-node ~\citep{von2024nonparametric,varici2024general}.
+Using data generated from \emph{imperfect} interventions is generally insufficient to identify the direct edges in the causal graph.
+It can only identify the ancestral relations, i.e., up to the transitive closure of $\Gcal$~\citep{brehmer2022weakly,zhang2024identifiability}.
 Unfortunately, even imposing the linear assumption on the latent SCM does not provide a solution~\citep{squires2023linear}.
 Nevertheless, by adding sparsity assumptions on the causal graph $\Gcal$ and polynomial assumption on the mixing function $f$, ~\citet{zhang2024identifiability} has shown isomorphic graph identifiability~\pcref{defn:graphID} under \emph{imperfect} intervention per node.
-In general, access to the interventions is necessary for graph identification if one is not comfortable making other parametric assumptions about the graph structure.
+In general, access to the interventions is necessary for graph identification if alternative parametric assumptions are not imposed.
 Conveniently, in this setting, the graph identifiability is linked with that of the variables since the latter leverages the invariance induced by the intervention.